PrefectHQ/prefect-ui-library/README.md

 ## Developing with Prefect Orion-UI

-If you plan to develop against the Prefect Orion-UI you can run the orion-design package locally.
+If you plan to develop against the Prefect Orion-UI you can install the orion-design package locally.

-### Via CLI (Preferred)

-You can install orion-design locally like so where `../../orion-design` is the relative path from your current project’s directory to the orion-design project directory:
+We recommend using the cli and running

 `npm i @prefecthq/orion-design@../../orion-design --save`

+in the Prefect Orion-UI project where `../../orion-design` is the relative path from your Prefect orion-UI project’s directory to the orion-design project directory.
 You can also use an absolute path.

+If you have done this succesfully, you should see your Prefect Orion-UI package.json and package-lock.json updated to show your local orion-design.

 <aside>
 💡 Keep in mind this will update both the package.json and package-lock.json files.
 Be sure to not commit the changes to these two files.

-💡 Linking a package this way is the safest as it avoids having to do an `npm i` (see [Install VS Clean Install](https://www.notion.so/Prefect-NPM-Packages-25ea36a4ed7341deaa4c3ac523767648))
+💡 Linking a package this way is the safest as it avoids having to do an `npm i`.

 </aside>